Aminesmaeili79/Blog/posts/my-experience-applying-for-cypruscodes.md

 # How did I find CyprusCodes and applied for the fullstack developer Application

-First and foremost, I have to say that I am pretty much happy working with the CyprusCodes and Futurecast.io teams, as the team and the members are very professional and sophisticated, and the environment is very up-beat and helping for new members like me.
+First and foremost, I have to say that I am pretty much happy working with the [CyprusCodes](https://www.cypruscodes.com) and [Futurecast.studio](https://futurecast.studio) teams, as the team and the members are very professional and sophisticated, and the environment is very up-beat and helping for new members like me.

 One day I was going through Linkedin open jobs and was applying to tens of positions from Node.js backend developer roles to fullstack MERN ones.
 Then I came across a mutual contact which was the Co-founder of CyprusCodes, and I decided to step up and ask him if there are any open positions at their company.
 He made an interview and assigned a task to evaluate my skills.